Search

 An effective way to do this is to ask how they developed their course material and what their hands-on training looks like.
 A program capable of providing you with in-demand skills will teach courses inspired by feedback from industry leaders and incorporate industry-standard tools, technologies and equipment.

-For instance, UTI developed its welding curriculum with help from Lincoln Electric – a leader in welding technology, manufacturing and design.
-Throughout the program, students learn the four main types of arc welding under the guidance of passionate industry professionals.
+For instance, UTI developed its welding curriculum in collaboration with Lincoln Electric – a leader in welding technology, manufacturing and design.
+Throughout the program, students learn how to weld under the guidance of passionate industry professionals.

-Several industries utilize these four arc welding processes, including manufacturing, construction, automotive, aerospace, agriculture and more.
-Understanding the four processes can help prepare students to pursue entry-level roles and create opportunities to transition across various environments throughout their welding careers.1
+Several industries utilize the four main arc welding processes, including manufacturing, construction, automotive, aerospace, agriculture and more.
+Understanding the four processes can help prepare students to pursue entry-level roles and eventually create opportunities to transition across various environments throughout their welding careers.

 But arc welding isn't the only way you can learn how to become a welder at UTI.
-Our welding courses include:33
+Our welding courses include:

 • Principles of Welding